rokwire/core-auth-library-go/README.md

 See above for an example of how to create instances of these types to interact with a remote ROKWIRE Auth Service.

+###### sigauth
+* The `KeyId` field of the `SignatureAuthHeader` type now contains the SHA256 fingerprint of the signing service's public key, instead of the signing service ID.
+* Signed requests reflect this change, and checking signed requests requires the `KeyId` matches the public key fingerprint of a provided list of service registrations.

 ###### String Casbin Authorization Policy Model
 A "description" (`descr`) parameter has been added to the Casbin string authorization policy model.
 This allows a description of each permission to be provided inline within the authorization policies.
 This change means that all Casbin string authorization policies (eg. permission policies) must be updated to include an additional column for this description.